stefandevai/stefandevai.github.io/src/posts/2023/who-killed-angela-rosales/index.md

 It's Porfirita!
 Even better, the document confirms and expands on what was told by my family.
 Now I also know that:

-The marriage took place on June 25, 1914, in the middle of the Mexican Revolution;
+- The marriage took place on June 25, 1914, in the middle of the Mexican Revolution;
-María Porfiria Pérez was 18 years old and Teodoro Islas was 42 years old;
+- María Porfiria Pérez was 18 years old and Teodoro Islas was 42 years old;
-Her parents names are Nestor Pérez and Ángela Rosales;
+- Her parents names are Nestor Pérez and Ángela Rosales;
-They were dead by the time of the marriage.
+- They were dead by the time of the marriage.

-[Graphical representation of the genealogical tree with the new couple]
+<Diagram data={{
+  name: 'Porifiria Pérez',
+  gender: 'f',
+  spouse: { name: 'Teodoro Islas', gender: 'm' },
+  father: { name: 'Nestor Pérez', gender: 'm' },
+  mother: { name: 'Ángela Rosales', gender: 'f', father: { name: '', gender: 'm' }, mother: { name: '', gender: 'f' } },
+}} />

 I continued my investigations through the online archives with this new information in mind, but without much luck this time.
 I was not able to locate more documents related to the life of Porfirita and I was only able to find one document regarding her parents: